keshav1207/RememberBirthdays/README.md

 ### Important Limitations

-- The deployed version on Railway uses a free tier of the email service (e.g., SendGrid, Mailgun, or Brevo).
+- The deployed version on Railway uses a free tier of the  SendGrid email service.
 - Once the free trial or quota expires, the deployed app may **no longer send email reminders**.
 - All other features (adding birthdays, user authentication, etc.) will continue to work.